 Well, not so equal, because Angels have higher stats, and a military organization to support them.
 Demons have to work undercover and are more weak.
 The reason?
 All of this is a Game, and God is a cheater...

 Exalted has a really bizarre hell.
-It's ruled over by the Yozis (who created the world and ruled over it until the Exalted deposed them), and the Can keeping them Sealed is the inside-out body of the mightiest of their number.
+It's ruled over by the Yozis (who, as the Primordials, created the world and ruled over it until the Exalted deposed them), and the Can keeping them Sealed is the inside-out body of the mightiest of their number.
 Each Yozi has a large number of souls, which are the immensely powerful Third Circle Demons.
 Those have souls which are the Second Circle Demons, and all of the above created the hordes of Mooks that are First Circle Demons.

-Exalted also has the Underworld, the inverted shadow of Creation created when the Exalted armies killed some of the Primordials, the beings that created the universe.
+Exalted also has the Underworld, the inverted shadow of Creation created when the Exalted armies killed some of the Primordials.
 Killing beings who could not die caused so much chaos that the Exalted decided to seal the rest of the Primordials away instead of killing them, turning them into the Yozis.
 Because the Primordials were outside the limits of death and time, however, they didn't actually die but instead became creatures now known as the Neverborn, intent on ending their existence by sending their own legions of the dead to take the rest of Creation down with them.

 Infernum is a third-party setting that uses the 3.5 rules for Dungeons & Dragons and, as the name suggests, this trope is all over it.
 In fact, the default assumption is that the party members are demons.
 It has heavy roots in Christian beliefs, mainly Dante's Inferno, but is twisted and changed into its own unique setting.
 For a start, the demons are the result of vile crossbreeding experiments conducted between rebellious angels and "spawn" (prototypes of earthly lifeforms) in an effort to breed warrior-slaves... only for the demons to decide they didn't like the idea of being cannon fodder and promptly devour every last one of their "fathers" that didn't run for their life clean out of reality.
 Many demons at least profess not to believe in Heaven, and almost none believe that it's anything like the humans think it is (the Fallen Angels can't comment, having forgotten everything down to the reason why they Fell in the first place).
 There's also vague hints of even stranger forces in the multiverse; Benandanti are humans "touched" by nature spirits, whose souls travel to Hell in the guise of werewolves to steal souls to restore the vitality of nature, while Brokenlanders are the ghostly remnants of Quilipoth, another universe so ancient there's nothing left but a single ringworld orbiting the last dying cinder of a star.